open-AIMS/GBR-reef-guidance-assessment/README.md

 Provided by Ben Radford for Townsville-Whitsunday region.

+### Port-Distance data

+Port distances calculated in step 1 are in Nautical Miles using QLD-Ports location data to calculate the distances to locations with available data and benthic/geomorphic IDs.

 ## Resolution

 `MPA raster data` (Bathymetry, Benthic, Geomorphic, Slope) : 10 x 10m pixel size